Casper Van Dien: Personal life

-From 1993 to 1997 Van Dien was married to Carrie Mitchum (granddaughter of Robert Mitchum).
+From 1993 to 1997, Van Dien was married to Carrie Mitchum (daughter of Christopher Mitchum and granddaughter of Robert Mitchum).
 Van Dien had co-starred with Robert Mitchum in James Dean: Race with Destiny.
-They have two children, including actress Grace Van Dien (born 1996).
+They have two children, including actress Grace Van Dien (b.
+1996).

-In 1999 Van Dien met actress Catherine Oxenberg during the filming of the TV movie The Collectors, and they soon worked together again in the 1999 thriller The Omega Code.
+In 1999, Van Dien met actress Catherine Oxenberg during the filming of the TV movie The Collectors, and they soon worked together again in the 1999 thriller The Omega Code.
 On May 8, 1999, they married at Graceland Wedding Chapel in Las Vegas, Nevada.
 In 2005, the couple appeared in their own reality series, I Married a Princess, which aired on the Lifetime Television channel in the United States, LIVINGtv in the United Kingdom and Lifestyle You in Australia; Oxenberg's mother is Princess Elizabeth of Yugoslavia.
 During the 2006–2007 TV season, Van Dien and Oxenberg co-starred in the American drama series Watch Over Me on MyNetworkTV.
-Oxenberg had a daughter from a previous relationship, India Riven Oxenberg (born 1991).
+Oxenberg had a daughter from a previous relationship, India Riven Oxenberg (b.
+1991).
 Van Dien and Oxenberg have two daughters, born 2001 and 2003.
 In 2015, Van Dien filed for divorce from Oxenberg.
-Oxenberg and Van Dien were celebrity ambassadors for the non-profit organization Childhelp.
+Van Dien and Oxenberg were celebrity ambassadors for the non-profit organization Childhelp.

 Van Dien married Jennifer Wenger in June 2018.